 Participants can start from a port on their own continent or join the event at the nearest point along its route, completing their circumnavigation in 2016-2017.

 Sail the Odyssey program

 In line with the overall aim of the Blue Planet Odyssey, participants are expected to play an active part in some of the projects associated with the event.

-There will be opportunities for participants to contribute to the education program, as well as contributing to community projects in some of the endangered places the Blue Planet Odyssey will be visiting.
+Participants are playing an active role in contributing to the Odyssey education program, as well as contributing to community projects in some of the endangered places the Blue Planet Odyssey will be visiting.

 - Blue Planet Odyssey sails westabout around the world along the classic trade wind route via the Panama Canal and Torres Strait.

 - For those who prefer to sail a more challenging route, there is the option of a Northern Route via the Northwest Passage or a southern route via Easter Island.

 - The main start of the Blue Planet Odyssey is in Key West, Florida in January 2015, although participants will also be starting from London, the Canary Islands, the Caribbean and the US West Coast, with opportunities for others to join the route in the Pacific.

 - Detours will be made along the main route to call at endangered islands in every ocean: the San Blas Islands will be visited en route to Panama, while the Galapagos and Tuamotus will be stops on the route to Tahiti.
 Tokelau and Tuvalu will be incorporated into a detour from Tahiti to Fiji.
 The Andaman and Maldive Islands will be visited during the crossing of the North Indian Ocean.